-Rogers increase is $4 for plans with a download speed of 20Mbps or less, or $8 for those 20Mbps or higher.
-So $48 more per year for the lower end plans and $96 for Rogers higher-end plans.
+Typical Rogers’s increase is $4 for plans with a download speed of 20Mbps or less, or $8 for those 20Mbps or higher.
+So $48 more per year for the lower end plans and $96 for Rogers’s higher-end plans.

-Bell is hiking the internet, home phone and long distance and prices will be seen up from $3 a month up to $5 a month.
-Annually Bell customers can expect to pay $36 to $60 or more, depending on the Bell services the customer has contracted.
-The more Bell products the higher the increase.
-An example that it saves to unbundle yourself.
-Here comes the best part, in-spite of Rogers and Bell claiming investment on their networks if you are an existing customer, then sorry.
+With that said, here comes the best part, in-spite of Rogers and Bell claiming investment on their networks if you are an existing customer, then sorry.
 All you’ll get is a biffed up Monthly Bill for the very same old services.
-On this time and age, this type of coordinated price increases is quite frankly outrageous.
+At this time and age, this type of coordinated price increases is quite frankly outrageous.
 Honestly, is the most decent thing we can say.

 To put perspective the impact of price increases is very well documented.
 Already back in 1912, yes you read that right more than a century ago, it was well known that price increases were driven either by:

 - a change in the supply and demand,

 - distribution of wealth,